 Complications – unfortunately, while dental implants have a very high success rate, some do fail.
 If an implant fails, there will be further cost implications.
 It may be that a larger implant is required or alternative treatment necessary.

-5. The Skill and Experience of The Dental Professional
+5. The Skill and Experience of The Implant Dentist

 Dental implant surgery is a complicated process that should only be performed by dentists who have carried out extensive training in Implant dentistry.
 While choosing a dentist who is highly qualified might cost a little more in the short term, it is the only way to ensure that you will get the best treatment, with the best materials and the longest-lasting results.